Privacy privacy://junk-mailer-policy

 Information may be disclosed in the following circumstances:

-• With vendors and service providers that host, secure, monitor, analyze, or support the service.
+• With vendors and service providers that host, secure, monitor, analyze, process forms, store backend state, or support the service.

-• With sponsor, advertising, analytics, offer, or survey providers where needed to support those flows.
+• With sponsor, advertising, analytics, affiliate, offer, or survey providers where needed to support those flows.

 • With publishers or related intermediary providers only as necessary to support a user-requested action.